dj3c1t/sourceml/docs/change.ui.md

 Each of them containing files and sub-folders (...) with names that hopfully will be helpfull...

-A good start would be to take a look at the twig file that define de global HTML structure :
+A good start would be to take a look at the twig file that defines de global HTML structure :

 * templates/App/base.html.twig

+#### A more formal way to find twig files

+Sourceml is based on Symfony.
+A more formal way to find the twig file you're looking for would be to track the process leading to this file, following Symfony's mechanisms.

+A quick overview could be something like :

+1. Starting from the URL in the browser, you can find the corresponding *route* definition, in a .yaml file, in the **config/routes** directory.
+2. The *route* definition tells what *action* is called in which *controller*
+3. Looking in this *action*'s code, you will see which twig file is used.
+4. Then follow twig inclusions in the twig file if the HTML part you're looking for is not in it.

+But Symfony is also very well documented, and you will find plenty of explanations, with code samples, in the [Symfony documentation](https://symfony.com/doc/current/index.html).